18F/product-design/docs/threat-modeling-for-designers/threat-modeling-for-designers.md

 # Threat Modeling for Designers

-This is a living, work-in-progress documentation to shape how might _Threat Modeling_ (borrowing from security field) look like for designers.
+This is a living, work-in-progress documentation to shape how might _Threat Modeling_ (borrowing from security field) looks like for designers.
 Alternatively, we can relabel "threat modeling" as "risk assessment."

-We welcome collobration on this documentation — Suggest and create a PR to add, suggest improvement, etc.
+We welcome collaboration on this documentation — Suggest and create a PR to add, suggest improvement, etc.

 ## Why

 As a framework, _threat modeling for designers_ will help designers:

-1. Understand the threats users face and how designers can counter those threats
+1. Understand the threats users face in design, and how designers can identify and prevent harm to their users
 2. Make security more manageable
-3. Collobrate with partner(s) and colleagues to develop an understanding of our/their assets, adversaries, and capaiblities
+3. Collaborate with partner(s) and colleagues to develop an understanding of our/their assets, adversaries, and capabilities

 ## How